kobotoolbox/kobo-docker/README.md

 ![Diagram of Docker Containers](./doc/container-diagram.svg)

 ### Secure your installation
-kobo-docker does **not** expose backend container ports.
+This version of kobo-docker does **not** expose backend container ports, but [previous versions did](https://github.com/kobotoolbox/kobo-docker/pull/280), relying on a firewall to prevent unauthorized access.
+You should always verify that your database ports (by default 5432, 27017, 6379, 6380) are not accessible to the public.

-If you want to use kobo-docker with separated servers (one for frontend containers, one for backend containers), you will need to expose ports.
-A firewall is **HIGHLY recommended** to grant access `frontend` containers only to `PostgreSQL`, `redis` and `MongoDB` ports.
+If you want to use kobo-docker with separate front-end and back-end servers, you will need to expose ports, and **you MUST use a firewall**.
+The firewall is required to allow only the `frontend` containers to access PostgreSQL, Redis, and MongoDB.

 ## Setup procedure